ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Namespaces and packages
 {: #openwhisk_entities_namespaces}

-{{site.data.keyword.openwhisk_short}} actions, triggers, and rules belong in a namespace, and optionally a package.
+{{site.data.keyword.openwhisk_short}} actions, triggers, and rules belong in a namespace, and sometimes a package.

 Packages can contain actions and feeds.
 A package cannot contain another package, so package nesting is not allowed.
 Also, entities do not have to be contained in a package.